-At times like this, families turn to the San Francisco law firm that has represented Californians throughout the state in major important wrongful death cases.
 The lawyers at Walkup, Melodia, Kelly and Schonberger have handled wrongful death claims on behalf of innocent survivors for more than 50 years.
 We can help make sense of the legal and financial aspects of a family’s loss and obtain financial compensation from those responsible.
+Call our Bay Area offices today or reach out via our online contact form to schedule your free consultation.

 Defining Wrongful Death in California

-In a wrongful death case where the losses caused by negligence, the wrongdoer’s intent in his or her actions does not matter so much as the legal result of that action.
+In a wrongful death case, the wrongdoer’s intent in his or her actions does not matter so much as the legal result of that action.
 Negligent conduct does not require ill will or evil intent.
 What must be proved is that the wrongdoer failed to act with reasonable care, that amount of care that a reasonable person would use to avoid injury or death to himself or to other persons.
 Where there is negligence, there is never a true “accident”, if a death would have been avoided through the use of reasonable care, then the offending person has a legal responsibility to pay for their actions and the damages they have caused.

 Wrongful deaths arising from negligent behavior can occur a number of different ways, from car accidents to medical malpractice, from accidental drowning in an unguarded or unsafe swimming pool to unfortunate workplace incidents where improperly maintained machinery fails or toxic exposure occurs.